-Celebrate Walla Walla Valley Wine is the region's signature wine event held annually in June.
+Celebrate Walla Walla Valley Wine is the region's signature wine event held annually in July.
 The event series is structured to showcase a different wine varietal each year, historically focusing on Cabernet Sauvignon, Syrah, and Merlot.
 Over the course of three days, the events demonstrate how wines can vary among the world's leading regions resulting from different growing conditions, winemaking styles, and vineyards through special tastings of rare vintage wines, educational seminars, and one-of-a-kind winemaker dinners.

 Additionally, the Wine Alliance plans an in-depth, four-day familiarization tour for invited media in conjunction with the three-day consumer events.
-Participating media are given the opportunity to visit vineyards, private tastings and dinners, and meet community officials and other important principles in the local food and wine industry.
+Participating media are given the opportunity to visit vineyards, private tastings and dinners, and meet members of the wine community.